chaos-polymtl/lethe/doc/source/examples/multiphysics/melting-cavity/melting-cavity.rst

 Darcy Penalization: An Alternative Approach
 --------------------------------------------

 Lethe supports an alternative strategy to impose statis (no motion) within the solidified material using a Darcy-like penalization.
 This penalization adds a forcing term to the momentum equation to prohibit the motion of the solid instead of increasing its viscosity.
-This has the advantage of leading to a better matrix conditioning, at the expensive of potentially increased motion within the solid phase.
+This has the advantage of leading to a better matrix conditioning, at the expense of potentially increased motion within the solid phase.
 To enable this forcing term, a velocity source term must be specified:

 .. code-block:: text